-While FHA loans are quite easy to qualify for, you must show that you can afford the loan.
+Before you apply for a FHA loan, make sure you are organized.
+Although these mortgages are quite easy to qualify for, you must show that you can afford the loan.
 This includes providing your pay stubs, W-2s and tax returns.
 If you are self employed, you will need to show bank statements and tax returns, as well as a profit and loss statement for the year to date.

 #8 FHA Mortgage Insurance Is for Life

 A low interest FHA loan comes at a cost.
 You have to pay for mortgage insurance.
 And it is not cheap.
 For loans issued after June 2013, you need to pay it for the life of the loan too.
 In conventional mortgages, you can drop mortgage insurance when you reach 20% equity.
 If you want to get rid of mortgage insurance with an FHA loan, you will need to eventually refinance into a conventional loan.
 See FHA cash out refinance program options.